-As to the choice of reporting segments, in the case of charterers:
+As to the choice of reporting segments:

-- SEGMENT C1 Charterparties where the signatory is the only time charterer and there is no charterparty chain or, if there is a charterparty chain, the signatory is the final time charterer. - SEGMENT C2 Charterparties where the signatory is the voyage charterer. - SEGMENT C3 Charterparties where the signatory is an intermediate time charterer in a charterparty chain, or the bareboat charterer. - SEGMENT C4 Owned vessels: if, in addition to being a charterer on certain transactions, signatories or companies within the same group also own vessels, they can also choose to include voyage of their owned vessels in their reporting.
+- SEGMENT 1 Charterparties where the signatory is the only time charterer and there is no charterparty chain or, if there is a charterparty chain, the signatory is the final time charterer. - SEGMENT 2 Charterparties where the signatory is the voyage charterer. - SEGMENT 3 Charterparties where the signatory is an intermediate time charterer in a charterparty chain, or the bareboat charterer. - SEGMENT 4 Owned vessels: if, in addition to being a charterer on certain transactions, signatories or companies within the same group also own vessels, they can also choose to include voyage of their owned vessels in their reporting.

-As to minimum reporting requirements for charterers:
+As to minimum reporting requirements:

-- Segments C1 and C2 are mandatory.
+- Segments 1 and 2 are mandatory.
 All signatories must report their activities that fall within those segments.
-As to Segment C1, the percentage of non-reporting voyages is expected to be zero, or close to zero.
-As to Segment C2, the percentage of non-reporting voyages is expected to be higher, as the data need to be sourced from business partners.
-As adoption of the Sea Cargo Charter spreads within the industry, the percentage of non-reporting voyages is expected to decrease. - Segment C3 is optional.
-If a signatory chooses to report within this segment, the percentage of non-reporting voyages is expected to be similar to those in Segment C2 because the signatory would similarly rely on data sourced from business partners. - Segment C4 is optional and is only open to signatories who are also reporting in Segments C1-3.
-The percentage of non-reporting voyages within Segment C4 is expected to be low, especially as owners would need to collect such data for other mandatory purposes.
-If a charterer voluntarily reports owned vessels under segment C4, they are required to report all owned vessels under segment S1, i.e. vessels that they voyage-charter out. - As of the Annual Disclosure Report 2026 (reporting on 2025 data), segment C4 will also be mandatory, unless a voyage is time-chartered out.
+As to Segment 1, the percentage of non-reporting voyages is expected to be zero, or close to zero.
+As to Segment 2, the percentage of non-reporting voyages is expected to be higher, as the data need to be sourced from business partners.
+As adoption of the Sea Cargo Charter spreads within the industry, the percentage of non-reporting voyages is expected to decrease. - Segment 3 is optional.
+If a signatory chooses to report within this segment, the percentage of non-reporting voyages is expected to be similar to those in Segment 2 because the signatory would similarly rely on data sourced from business partners. - Segment 4 is optional and is only open to signatories who are also reporting in Segments 1-3.
+The percentage of non-reporting voyages within Segment 4 is expected to be low, especially as owners would need to collect such data for other mandatory purposes.